 The Leitura Furiosa festival dedicated to calligraphy and writing games is held in May.

-In June the fair of Amiens, the Festival in the city, a festival of street arts, a festival of comics and the market on the water that recall the traditions of the past with market gardeners in 'time.
+In June, the Amiens fair, Festivities in the city, a festival of street arts, a comic strip festival and a water market that recall the traditions of the past with market gardeners 'time.

 From June to September, the colorful cathedral illuminates the facades of Notre-Dame, while a Summer in Music offers concerts.